 - Can't deliver 4K at 60 frames per second

-Fastest AMD graphics card: AMD Radeon RX Vega 64
+Fastest AMD graphics card: AMD RX 5700 XT

-Best value graphics card for 4K or high refresh rates: Nvidia GeForce RTX 2070
+Best value graphics card for 4K or HFR: Nvidia GeForce RTX 2070 Super

-Nvidia's new mid-range card offers 1440p performance in spades, while also packing in the new features that define the Turing generation: real-time ray tracing (RT) and deep learning super sampling (DLSS).
-The significant frame-rate boosts provided by the latter could transform this card from a close GTX 1080 competitor to an absolute beast that outperforms the GTX 1080 Ti, but we've yet to see DLSS outside of a few tech demos.
+Nvidia's newly upgraded upper-mid-range card offers 1440p performance in spades, while also packing in the new features that define the Turing generation: real-time ray tracing (RT) and deep learning super sampling (DLSS).
+The significant frame-rate boosts provided by the latter could transform this card from a close GTX 1080 competitor to an absolute beast that outperforms the GTX 1080 Ti, although DLSS remains a relatively rare inclusion.

-The RTX 2070 doesn't handle 4K resolutions at high settings anywhere near as comfortably as the RTX 2080 or 2080 Ti, but you can get close to 60fps with careful settings tweakery - and that's without factoring in DLSS.
+The RTX 2070 Super handles 4K resolutions better than the 2060 Super and RX 5700 XT, allowing a comfortable 60fps with a bit of settings tweakery - and that's without factoring in DLSS.
 Similarly, the high-resolution, high refresh rate combo of 1440p/144Hz monitors can also be tamed by the 2070.
 Finally, the 2070 also works well for new monitors capable of hitting 240Hz, although you're not likely to see these frame-rates outside of esports-focused titles even at 1080p.
-It's important to remember that running many games at high refresh rates but low resolutions requires a strong processor, so a seventh, eighth or ninth generation Core i7 is just as important to high performance as the choice of video card.
+It's important to remember that running many games at high refresh rates but low resolutions requires a strong processor, so a seventh, eighth or ninth generation Core i7 or third-generation Ryzen chip is just as important to high performance as the choice of video card.

-- Strong 1080p and 1440p performance, especially in the latest games
+- Strong 1080p and 1440p performance in even the toughest games

-- 4K gaming is viable on most titles, but careful settings management is required
+- 4K gaming is viable on most titles, with some settings tweaks

 - Expensive for a GeForce xx70 card; more costly than the GTX 1080